section-engineering-education/engineering-education/content/articles/how-to-solve-initial-value-problem-using-ode45-in-matlab/index.md

 Plug flow reactor, also known as tabular reactor, consists of a cylindrical pipe with an opening on each end for the reactor and products to flow through.
 Consumption of reactors is continuous as they flow down the length of the reactors.
 It means that as the reaction continues, the products increases.

 You can figure the plug flow reactor as one long tube or several short tubes.
-They range in diameter from few centimetres to several meters.
-The choice of diameter is based on the construction cost, pumping cost, and heat transfer needed.
-They have a wide variety of applications in either gas or liquid phase systems.
+They have different diameters.
+Determining the diameter to use is based on construction cost, pumping cost and the heat transfer needed.
+Their application is so wide in gas or liquid systems.

 When modelling the PFR, you take an increment of the reactor when balancing the chemical equation occurring in the reactor and integrate the holdings.
-Holdings are the values that balance the chemical equation.
 It is because it is a distributed parameter system.
+Holdings are the values used to balance the equation.
 Now, after balancing the equation and integrating the holding, you end up with the below equation.

 -qdc = -rAdz  (equation1)